vyadh/teamcity-deployment-dashboard/README.md

 Possible Future Features
 ------------------------

-* Finish: Resize behaviour, allow smaller width between environments
-* Finish: New screenshots above

-* Add config saving notification via success and failure messages
-* Link to projects from the project name
-* Allow using environment/system variables as well as configuration properties to interpret project/environment from builds
+* Allow using environment/system variables as well as configuration properties to interpret project/environment from builds.
-* Show real-time progress by having the frontend subscribe to build changes via server-sent events
+* Show real-time progress by having the frontend subscribe to build changes via server-sent events.